tonethar/IGME-330-Spring-2019/syllabus.md

 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)

 ## VII.
 Important RIT Deadlines
-- Last day of add/drop is Tuesday September 4th, 2018.
+- Last day of add/drop is Tuesday January 22nd, 2019.
-- Last day to withdraw with a grade of "W" is Friday November 9th, 2018.
+- Last day to withdraw with a grade of "W" is Friday April 5th, 2019.
 - You have one semester after the class has ended to challenge your grade.

 ## VIII.
 Notices of Accommodation